mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/layers_menu.rst

     Split Layer
         :ref:`Split the layer <split_layer>` into given color fields.
     Clones Array
         A complex bit of functionality to generate clone-layers for quick sprite making.
+See :ref:`clones_array` for more details.

 Edit Metadata
     Each layer can have its own metadata.